tmpfs/async-validate/README.md

 Options:

-* `first`: Invoke `callback` when the first validation rule generates an error, no more validation rules are processed.
-If your validation involves multiple asynchronous calls (for example, database queries) and you only need the first error use this option.
+* `first`: Invoke callback when the first validation rule generates an error, no more validation rules are processed.
-* `single`: Only ever return a single error.
-Typically used in conjunction with `first` when a validation rule could generate multiple errors.
+* `single`: Only ever return a single error, typically used in conjunction with `first` when a validation rule could generate multiple errors.
 * `keys`: Specifies the keys on the source object to be validated.
 Use this option to validate fields in a determinate order or to validate a subset of the rules assigned to a schema.
 * `parallel`: A boolean indicating that the validation should be executed in parallel.
 * `field`: Field name for the root object, default is `source` when not specified.